thesakib2020/Automate_Sauce_Labs/README.md

 ## Scenarios to test:
 -- Login

--- Add Products to cart and checkout page verification
+-- Add products to cart and checkout page verification

--- Filter Products to checkout page verification
+-- Filter, add products to cart and checkout page verification

 ## Scope:
  UI Testing